 "For every time that I was hungry, beaten or was tortured with experiments, I was hitting back by keeping my mother's diamonds." -- Irene Zisblatt, the Miami Herald, 19 Dec., 2008

 Video: Special People Extraordinary Times - Irene Zisblatt

 On the 19th of December, 2008, an article titled 'Holocaust survivor escaped with gems' appeared in the web edition of the Miami Herald.
 The article, which has since been removed from their website, encapsulated the story of Irene Weisberg Zisblatt, a Hungarian Orthodox Jew and alleged World War II holocaust survivor.

-Born Chana Seigelstein in Hungary around 1931, Zisblatt remained silent for 50 years, deciding to go public with her account of suffering, torture, medical experimentation and eventual escape from the notorious Auschwitz concentration camp in Poland after having been inspired by the Steven Spielberg film, Schindler’s List.
-She would later appear in the award winning documentary film, The Last Days, another Spielberg production centered around five Hungarian holocaust survivors.
+Born Chana Seigelstein in Hungary around 1931, Zisblatt remained silent for 50 years, deciding to go public with her account of suffering, torture, medical experimentation and eventual escape from the notorious Auschwitz concentration camp in Poland, after having been inspired by the Steven Spielberg film, Schindler's List.
+She would later appear in Spielberg's award winning documentary film, The Last Days, which was centered around five Hungarian holocaust survivors.

 Holocaust survivor escaped with gems

 Her mother gave her four diamonds to be used to buy bread should she ever find herself hungry during World War II, but those diamonds gave Irene Weisberg Zisblatt the fortitude to survive the Holocaust.

 "I can not buy bread with your diamonds, mother, but as long as I am alive they will stay with me," she wrote in her memoir, The Fifth Diamond: The Story of Irene Weisberg Zisblatt.

 A resident of Pembroke Pines since 1990, Zisblatt recently discussed her book and appearance in Steven Spielberg's documentary, The Last Days, at Nova Southeastern University.